-Candidates may or may not be informed about why the offer has been put on hold, but reasons range from unanticipated budget concerns and unexpected restructuring to a change of heart by an incumbent about leaving the firm.
+Candidates may or may not be informed about why the offer has been put on hold.
+Some of the common reasons for a job offer being put on hold include:

 Toward the end of the time period given by the employer, reach out to your contact at the company.
-If no timing has been shared wait about three weeks to follow up.
+If no feedback date has been shared, wait about three weeks to follow up.

 How to Follow Up

-Your follow-up communication should usually be an email unless the employer has suggested a phone call so that you avoid pestering your contact.
+Your follow-up communication should usually be in the form of an email unless the employer has suggested a phone call so that you avoid pestering your contact.